FAQ + How to Use

 According to this study, medical error could be prevalent enough to be the third highest cause of death in the U.S.

-Medical errors are an under-recognized cause of death.
+Medical errors are an under-reported and under-recognized cause of death.

 https://www.hopkinsmedicine.org/news/media/releases/study_suggests_medical_errors_now_third_leading_cause_of_death_in_the_us

 The website works with mobile devices, but is optimized for desktop use.
-That is where the bulk of our typing data is in input at our hospital.
+That is where the bulk of our admission workflow is done in the hospital.

-Patient sensitive data is not input into our system.
+Patient sensitive data is NOT allowed onto our system.
 We instruct users to input generalized information, non Patient Health Information (PHI) only.
-Any user violating this policy is removed from the platform.
+Our team reviews this and any user violating this policy is removed from the platform.

 Users are encouraged to save EBM articles directly in the assessment/plan.
 Reminders, notes, treatment considerations are good candidates for this.